HIanMartinez/Data-Science-Movie-Machine/README.md

 <a id="introduction"></a>
 ## Introduction

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This repository is my final project for General Assembly's 12-week Data Science Immersive program.
-The project puts together a tool, utilizing movie data, to make predictions of box office performance (measured in USD) and a Rotten Tomatoes score based on different selected factors (director, actors, genre).
+The project puts together a tool, utilizing movie data, to make predictions of box office performance (measured in USD) based on different selected factors (director, actors, genre).
 Feel free to create your own cast, director, and genres to see how your movie idea might perform!

 <a id="data"></a>